Asparkam - instructions for use. Overdose of asparkam is fatal

 • Convulsions and decreased reflexes.

-• The emergence of an allergy of uncertain etiology.
+• The appearance of allergies of unknown etiology.

 • Respiratory depression.

-These side effects can occur if the drug is taken in case of oversaturation of the body with magnesium and potassium.
-To stop them, you need to cancel it and consult a doctor for advice on the appointment of therapy to neutralize unpleasant manifestations from the body.
+These side effects may occur if the drug is taken in case of oversaturation of the body with magnesium and potassium.
+To stop them, you need to cancel it and consult a doctor about prescribing therapy to neutralize unpleasant manifestations from the body.

-An overdose of the drug is possible both with a significant increase in the recommended dose, and with too rapid intravenous administration.
-In this case, hyperkalemia and hypermagnesemia develop, which can be very unpleasant, and even life threatening symptoms.
+An overdose of the drug is possible both with a significant increase in the recommended dose, and with too rapid administration intravenously.
+In this case, hyperkalemia and hypermagnesemia develop, which can be very unpleasant, and even life-threatening symptoms.
 When they appear, you need to stop taking Asparkam.
-Contraindications can play a decisive role, you should not ignore them.
-Hyperkalemia can be successfully treated with Resonium A.
+Contraindications can play a decisive role; you should not ignore them.
+Hyperkalemia can be successfully treated with the drug Resonium A.

-An excess of potassium leads to an increase in muscle tone, arrhythmias up to cardiac arrest.
-There may also be paresthesia of the extremities.
+An excess of potassium leads to an increase in muscle tone, arrhythmia, and even cardiac arrest.
+Paresthesia of the extremities may also occur.

-An excess of magnesium can reduce pressure, including intracranial pressure, with depression of the respiratory center, which may be accompanied by convulsions and arrhythmias.
+An excess of magnesium can help reduce pressure, including intracranial pressure, with depression of the respiratory center, which can be accompanied by convulsions and arrhythmia.

-For the treatment of such a condition, calcium gluconate or calcium chloride is administered, the dose of which is determined depending on the severity of the patient's condition.
-Also, in parallel with this, the maintenance of the respiratory function is carried out, if necessary.
-In exceptional cases, hemodialysis is prescribed in order to correct the patient's condition and bring his body back to normal faster.
+To treat this condition, calcium gluconate or calcium chloride is administered, the dose of which is determined depending on the severity of the patient's condition.
+Also, in parallel with this, respiratory function is maintained, if necessary.
+In exceptional cases, hemodialysis is prescribed to correct the patient’s condition and bring his body back to normal faster.

 The drug Asparkam and its analogues

-There is a wide selection of medicines in the pharmaceutical network.
+The pharmaceutical network has a wide selection of drugs.
 Many drugs have dozens of analogues.
-If you decide to replace one medicine with another, it is advisable to consult with your doctor in order to avoid misunderstandings.
-Since you may not know some of their features, which are not written in the instructions.
+If you decide to replace one medicine with another, it is advisable to consult with your doctor to avoid misunderstandings.
+Since you may not know some of their features that are not written about in the instructions.

-The drug Asparkam is domestic counterpart Panangina.
-They contain salts of potassium and magnesium in a balanced combination.
-Panangin is used to treat angina pectoris, heart failure, arrhythmias and potassium deficiency.
+The drug Asparkam is domestic analogue Panangina.
+They contain potassium and magnesium salts in a balanced combination.
+Panangin is used to treat angina pectoris, heart failure, arrhythmia and replenish potassium deficiency.
 As prophylactic it is prescribed to strengthen and nourish the heart muscle.

-Panangin is available in the form of pills, covered with a protective membrane, which protects the mucous membrane from the effects of active active substance...
-There is also an analogue of Asparkam, which can be purchased at the pharmacy, if necessary.
+Panangin is produced in the form of dragees, covered with a protective coating, which protects the mucous membrane from the effects of the active active substance.
+There is also an analogue of Asparkam, which can be purchased at a pharmacy if necessary.

-Asparkam is a generic drug of imported Panangin.
-It is believed that the degree of purification of raw materials is lower, therefore, it is cheaper.
-It is available in tablets, which imposes some restrictions on the intake of the drug for people with gastrointestinal problems.
+The drug Asparkam is a generic version of imported Panangin.
+It is believed that the degree of purification of the raw materials is lower, so it is cheaper.
+It is available in tablets, which imposes some restrictions on taking the drug for people with gastrointestinal problems.

 Both drugs are recommended to be taken after meals.
 They have almost identical contraindications.
-In order to assimilate the magnesium that is part of their composition, vitamin B6 is additionally prescribed.
-Asparkam is produced by different pharmaceutical companies, which is reflected in the name of the drug.
+In order for the magnesium included in their composition to be absorbed, vitamin B6 is additionally prescribed.
+Asparkam is produced by different pharmaceutical companies, which is reflected in the name of the medicine.

-Also, with hypokalemia, the doctor may prescribe modern drug Kalinor.
+Also, for hypokalemia, the doctor may prescribe modern drug Kalinor.

-Among the relative analogues of the drug Asparkam, Pamaton and Panangin can be distinguished.
-Although they also contain magnesium and potassium, it is present in a different dosage than Asparkam.
-Therefore, pay close attention to the doctor's prescription, as an excess of potassium is just as harmful as a lack of it.
+Among the relative analogues of the drug Asparkam are Pamaton and Panangin.
+Despite the fact that they also contain magnesium and potassium, it is present in a different dosage than in Asparkam.
+Therefore, pay close attention to your doctor’s prescription, since an excess of potassium is just as harmful as its deficiency.
 An analogue of Asparkam can be purchased, but it may be more expensive.

-Depending on which pharmaceutical company manufactures the drug, prices for it may differ.
-The drug Asparkam of domestic production is not expensive and is available to almost any citizen who needs it.
-Some manufacturers can release the drug only in a certain form, since the production technology has only been developed for it.
+Depending on what pharmaceutical company produces the drug, prices may vary.
+The domestically produced drug Asparkam is not expensive and is available to almost any citizen who needs it.
+Some manufacturers can produce the drug only in a certain form, since the technology for producing only this has been developed.

-Asparks can be bought freely in the network of pharmacies, but despite this, everyone should know that its uncontrolled use for the purpose of prevention is unacceptable.
-Having studied the information on the Internet, numerous reviews of people who used the medicine if available serious illnesses and to improve metabolism, conclusions can be drawn about the effectiveness of the drug.
+Asparkam can be bought freely in the pharmacy chain, but despite this, everyone should know that its uncontrolled use for the purpose of prevention is unacceptable.
+Having studied the information on the Internet, numerous reviews of people who used the medicine when available serious illnesses and to improve metabolism, conclusions can be drawn about the effectiveness of the drug.

-It works great for cramps and puffiness.
-It also relieves the condition of people with certain heart diseases, for which it is indicated for use.
-If used for weight loss, it not only replenishes the balance of trace elements in the body, but also reduces cravings for sweets.
-There is also mention that the drug helped four-legged pets, in particular cats, which have had heart problems.
+It copes well with cramps and swelling.
+It also alleviates the condition of people with certain heart diseases for which it is indicated for use.
+If used when losing weight, it not only replenishes the balance of microelements in the body, but also reduces cravings for sweets.
+There are also references to the fact that the medicine helped four-legged pets, in particular cats, who had heart problems.

 The number of people suffering from cardiovascular diseases is growing every year.
-For some of these pathologies, doctors prescribe the drug "Asparkam".
-Unfortunately, not everyone knows and understands what it is and what it helps from.
-In addition, this drug has many analogues, which differ significantly in their price.
-Therefore, it is worthwhile to understand in more detail what kind of medicine it is and whether it is necessary to buy expensive analogues.
-After all, many of us are accustomed to believe that if the drug is cheap, then the action is inferior to more expensive analogs...
-Moreover, Asparkam is sold without a prescription.
+For some of these pathologies, doctors prescribe the drug “Asparkam”.
+Unfortunately, not everyone knows or understands what it is and what it helps with.
+In addition, this drug has many analogues, which differ significantly in price.
+Therefore, it is worth understanding in more detail what kind of medicine this is and whether it is necessary to buy expensive analogues.
+After all, many of us are accustomed to thinking that if a drug is cheap, then the effect is inferior. expensive analogues.
+Moreover, Asparkam is available without a prescription.

 "Asparkam" composition

-In dry language of instructions, 1 tablet of the drug contains:
+In the dry language of the instructions, 1 tablet of the drug contains:

 Potassium aspartate – 175 mg